-With our lives being managed by technology, our dependence on phones and computers has increased to a fearful extent.
+With our lives being managed by technology, our dependence on phones and computers has become fearful.

 Malware is the kind of virus that can disrupt your digital life.
 Indeed, the whole purpose of a malware presence is to disrupt, destroy and gain unwarranted access to your gadgets.
 One such terrifying malware is the WannaCry Ransomware.

 The WannaCry Ransomware Attack made headlines in May 2017 and is included in the list of the most significant ransomware attacks in history.
 But what is WannaCry Ransomware, and what happens when WannaCry Ransomware attacks?